A multi-channel approach for automatic microseismic event association using RANSAC-based arrival time event clustering(RATEC): Pre-process seismic data for RANSAC classification

 We consider using Gaussian smoothing which is widely used for edge detection in image processing (\citealt{Basu2002}).
 Gaussian smoothing helps in reducing details (adjacent small peaks) within the characteristic function and attenuating insignificant local peaks due to noise.
 It convolves the response function with a Gaussian function defined below:

 where $\sigma$ is the standard deviation which can be set as the dominant duration of a wavelet (0.1\,sec in this case).
 Although Gaussian smoothing cannot eliminate all the close false picks, it can help mitigate such errors.
-Moreover, the RANSAC process is less sensitive to inlier distance selection after Gaussian smoothing.
+Note that Gaussian smoothing is only helpful for traditional phase picking methods, e.g. STA/LTA, which are sensitive to local peaks.
+It should be omitted when using phase picking method based on full waveforms, such as cross-correlation (\citealt{song2010improved}) or neural networks (\citealt{zhu2019deep}).

-\section{Seismic Examples}
+\section{Seismic examples}

-In this section, we explore the ability of the proposed \acronym\ method in a more realistic scenario of seismic processing.
+In this section, we explore the performance of the proposed \acronym\ method in a more realistic scenario of seismic processing.
 In the first example, a Ricker wavelet is manually delayed with moveout from a homogeneous medium assumption to demonstrate the essence of the proposed method.
 The second example uses a recorded seismic trace consisting of P-wave and S-wave phases which are then manually delayed according to a layered velocity model to simulate data from an array.
 This is a typical scenario in microseismic surface monitoring and we demonstrate that \acronym\ is able to extract both P-wave and S-wave phases and group them into event clusters.
 In the third example, we explore the problem when the layered model assumption is violated by using the Marmousi2 velocity model to generate the testing data with a finite-difference time-domain (FDTD) simulation.
 In the final example, we demonstrate that \acronym\ can be easily extended to the case of a 2-D surface monitoring array by validating it on a 5200-element 2-D dense array deployed for earthquake monitoring in Long Beach, CA.